bpg/terraform-provider-proxmox/README.md

 ...
 ```

-If you wish to contribute to the provider, the following requirements must be met,
+If you wish to contribute to the provider, please see [CONTRIBUTING.md](CONTRIBUTING.md)

-* All tests must pass using `make test`
-* The Go code must be formatted using Gofmt
-* Dependencies are installed by `make init`

 ## Testing the Provider
 In order to test the provider, you can simply run `make test`.